humdrum-tools/humdrum-documentation/guide/ch25/index.md

 The <span class="tool">simil</span> command is a "non-parametric" tool for characterizing similarity.
-Like **correl,** the criterion of similarity depends on the user\'s choice of input representations.
+Like **correl,** the criterion of similarity depends on the user's choice of input representations.
 If the input represents metric position, then the results pertain to metric-position similarity.
 If the input represents phonetic text, then the results pertain to phonetic similarity, etc.